 Lawrence Kane (26th April 1924 - May 20th 2010) has always been closely linked with the disappearance of Donna Lass, last seen at the Sahara Tahoe Hotel on September 6th 1970, on account of the fact he worked in the same building.
 One person who was convinced of Kane's guilt in the killings was that of Harvey Hines, a retired law enforcement officer, who noted a close comparison between the Zodiac letters and Lawrence Kane's handwriting, as well as whole host of circumstantial evidence he has compiled down the years.

 According to Harvey Hines, Kathleen Johns in 1992 claimed her assailant that night was none other than Lawrence Kane, chosen from a six picture line up.

 Pam Huckaby, the sister of Darlene Ferrin who tragically died at Blue Rock Springs Park, stated that Lawrence Kane had been trailing her sister in the run up to that fateful night on July 4th 1969.
 Five days after the brutal attack on Michael Mageau and Darlene Ferrin, Kane would trade in his vehicle for a 1969 Ambassador.

 In the prelude to these events, Larry Kane suffered a brain injury to his left frontal lobe in 1962 after a serious car crash in San Mateo, California.
 Doctors diagnosed an inability to control his urges for self-gratification and was subsequently arrested several times as a 'peeping Tom' in the preceding months running up to the first confirmed Zodiac attack on Betty Lou Jensen and David Faraday on December 20th 1968 in an isolated turnout alongside Lake Herman Road.

 He would have had a rudimentary knowledge of coding after his brief time in the United States Naval reserves in 1943.
-So, along with the Modesto abduction of Kathleen Johns and the Donna Lass disappearance at South Lake Tahoe, did Larry Kane have the means and opportunity to commit the five murders at four locations attributed to the Zodiac Killer, the answer is yes and is one of the more credible suspects, although most of the links are tenuous at best.
+So, along with the Modesto abduction of Kathleen Johns and the Donna Lass disappearance at South Lake Tahoe, did Larry Kane have the means and opportunity to commit the five murders at four locations attributed to the Zodiac Killer.
+The answer is yes, and is one of the more credible suspects, although most of the links are tenuous at best.